-In 2005 more than 1.7 million deer were being farmed in New Zealand – compared with 5 million dairy cows, almost 40 million sheep and 4.4 million beef cattle.
-Modern deer farming in New Zealand leads the world – both in its technology and its relative contribution to the national economy.
+In 2005 more than 1.7 million deer were being farmed in New Zealand, compared with 5.1 million dairy cows, almost 40 million sheep and 2.8 million beef cattle.
+Deer farming in New Zealand led the world – both in its technology and its relative contribution to the national economy.

 Once deer farming was established, farmers began breeding the animals for better quality.
 Red deer were selected for meat production, and for their superior antlers, used to produce antler velvet.
 In recent times some imported European strains, bigger than red deer, have produced productive crossbred offspring.

 The breeding season for red deer is governed by day length – but Père David deer can breed eight weeks earlier in spring.
 They were introduced in 1984, with the hope that hybridisation would allow earlier breeding and improve carcass size and shape.
 But pure Père David deer were susceptible to malignant catarrhal fever – so the experiment was unsuccessful.